19971130/BCTA-Net/README.md

 ## Usage

 The code will be released soon.
-Please feel free to contact  [Lianghui Li:Email](15918411668@stu.scau.edu.cn).
+Please feel free to contact `1355573246@qq.com`.

 We recommend using the [**Anaconda**](https://www.anaconda.com/) package manager to avoid dependency/reproducibility problems.